corda/corda-docs-portal/content/en/platform/corda/4.7/enterprise/flow-state-machines.md

 If a node has flows still in a suspended state, with flow continuations written to disk, it will not be possible to upgrade that node to a new version of Corda or your app, because flows must be completely “drained” before an upgrade can be performed, and must reach a finished state for draining to complete (see [Draining the node]({{< relref "../enterprise/node-upgrade-notes.md#step-1-drain-the-node" >}}) for details).
-While there are mechanisms for “evolving” serialised data held in the vault, there are no equivalent mechanisms for updating serialised checkpoint data.
+While there are mechanisms for “evolving” serialized data held in the vault, there are no equivalent mechanisms for updating serialized checkpoint data.
 For this reason it is not a good idea to design flows with the intention that they should remain in a suspended state for a long period of time, as this will obstruct necessary upgrades to Corda itself.
 Any long-running business process should therefore be structured as a series of discrete transactions,